dbrooks24/SoPL_Project/README.md

-# Structure of Programming Lanmguages Project
+# SoPL_Project
-By David Brooks : A demonstration of two multiple paradigm languages (C++ and Python3)
+By David Brooks : A project for Structure of Programming Languages class